ElweThor/pyndent/docs/README.txt

  ___THE_PROBLEM___

- This project, essentially a Python tool: a preprocessor, aims to solve the perennial problem of managing indentation in Python source code.
+ This project, which could be language agnostic but, essentially, a Python tool: a preprocessor, aims to solve the perennial problem of managing indentation (as part of the syntax) in Python source code.
  The problem is caused, on the one hand, by Python's author, Guido Van Rossum, who mandates indentation (which is a good thing) to the point of factoring it into syntax checking (which is a bad thing, IMHO).
  While indentation is a good thing, and shouldn't be underestimated, we must also be realistic: spending hours debugging a "logically correct" program just because there's a missing tab that modifies the execution logic, "somewhere" among thousands of lines of code, is extremely frustrating (and leads people like me to abandon Python, even though it is an excellent language).
  On the other hand, Python lacks configuration switches that allow you to "not consider indentation mandatory."
 This makes partial sense, considering it doesn't have "code block delimiters," as almost all languages do (the curly braces of C-like languages, the begin/end blocks of Pascal, and the various while/wend, if/then/else, and do/end constructs of other languages).
  The lack (by design) of the ability to define a "code block" leads directly to the need for stringent indentation.
-The result: if, for some reason (which happens all too often, especially when copying/pasting text from sources that sometimes use tabs, sometimes spaces, but not necessarily four at a time), a line is displaced, the syntax check fails at best (Python warns), or the execution is "random" at worst (Python executes, but "in its own way").
+The result: if, for some reason (which happens too often, especially when copying/pasting text from sources that sometimes use tabs, sometimes spaces, but not necessarily four at a time), a line is displaced, the syntax check fails at best (Python warns), or the execution is "random" at worst (Python executes, but "in its own way").

  ___EXAMPLES___

- The following (trivial) code will execute correctly (line nimbers are added for reference only):
+ The following (trivial) code will execute correctly (line numbers are added for reference only):

 1	x = 1
 2	if x == 1: